 The setup of the sample preparation laboratory for in-situ produced cosmogenic 10Be and 27Al measurements started in the autumn of 2013.

 During 2014-2015, partial treatment of a sample sets (crushing, sieving, quartz purification and etching) occurred in our lab and the extraction chemistry of the cosmogenic nuclides occurred at the CEREGE LN2C (Aix en Provence, France), the location of the accelerator mass spectrometry (AMS) measurements (Ruszkiczay-Rüdiger et al., 2016b).
-In 2015-2016 years already the complete chemical processing of test sample sets was possible, and first results and their interpretation are on their way (Ruszkiczay-Rüdiger et al., 2016; 2017a,b; Neuhuber et al., 2016) .
+In 2015-2016 years already the complete chemical processing of test sample sets was possible (Ruszkiczay-Rüdiger et al., 2016; 2017a,b; Neuhuber et al., 2016) .

 Physical treatment of the samples